Ulmus × hollandica 'Haarlemensis'

 The elm cultivar Ulmus × hollandica 'Haarlemensis', said to have been grown from seed c.1880 from a hybrid parent tree, was first listed by Springer as U. campestris haarlemensis in 1912.

 Description

 A slow-growing tree, forming an unbroken, broad pyramidal crown, with small, glossy, dark-green leaves persisting for several weeks longer than most in autumn.

 Cultivation

 Saplings grown from seed by Haarlem head forester J. Kollerie were first planted along a new canal in the city in 1891.
-An U. campestris 'Haarlemensis' was cultivated in the Poort Bulten Arboretum in the 20th century (see External Links).
+An U. campestris 'Haarlemensis' was cultivated in the Poort Bulten Arboretum in the 20th century.
 No specimens are known to survive.